MySQL for Executives Part 5: The Hidden Dangers of Neglect

 The Connection Limit Cliff:

-- Application crashes and retries, making it worse
+- Application crashes and retries, making the situation worse

 The Single Table Cliff:

-- Table reaches size where queries become impossible
+- Table reaches a size where queries become impractical

 - Indexes no longer fit in memory